crabulik/mat-academy-netcore/README.md

 # mat-academy-netcore
-Sample projects for .net part of Materialize academy
+Sample projects for .net part of Materialise academy